Understanding the Japan Business Visa Landscape

 2. Gather Supporting Documents: Start collecting documents early.
 Some, like company trade licenses, require official translation into English or Japanese.

 During your appointment, you'll submit your complete application package.
+All visa fees must be paid in AED, including a VFS service fee of AED 100 (including 5 percent VAT).
 The consular officer may ask specific questions about your business purpose.
 Here's what Ahmed, a construction equipment exporter, shared:

 Essential Document Checklist